-(3) Assistance through Community Action Agencies and other organizations that assist low-income households with weatherization and energy conservation measures.
-Such agencies may apply for a rebate on behalf of applicants who meet income guidelines for the U.S. Department of Energy's Low Income Weatherization Program.
+(3) Assistance through Community Action Agencies.
+Community Action Agencies may apply for a rebate on behalf of applicants who meet income guidelines for the U.S. Department of Energy's Low Income Weatherization Program.

 (4) In the case of a commercial building which has some residential living space, the following can qualify for a rebate: